stamat/flumen/README.md

     'dots' [default: false] //in development

-    'mousewheel' [default: false] //in development
+    'mousewheel' [default: true] - enables jquery-mousewheel events, this makes a mess on OSX thought with their swipe between pages

     'speed' [default: 300] - goTo, Left and Right movement animation speed